islamsabry2008/Github-Store/README.md

 Github Store is a Kotlin Multiplatform app (Android + Desktop) that turns GitHub releases into a clean, app‑store style experience:

-- Only shows repositories that actually provide installable assets (APK, EXE, DMG, etc.).
+- Only shows repositories that actually provide installable assets (APK, EXE, DMG, AppImage, DEB, RPM, etc.).
 - Detects your platform and surfaces the correct installer.
-- Always installs from the **latest published release** and highlights its changelog.
+- Always installs from the latest published release, highlights its changelog, and can notify you when updates are available for installed apps (on Android).
 - Presents a polished details screen with stats, README, and developer info.

 ---